Ariannatopbjerg/School_District_Analysis/README.md

 - Scores by school type

 #### Conclusion:
-Since the math and reading scores of the ninth graders at Thomas High School were replaced with Nan in the dataset, the rest of the scores by grade had no affect.
+Since the math and reading scores of the ninth graders at Thomas High School were replaced with Nan in the dataset, the rest of the scores by grade had no effect.
 Neither the other three analyses had any drastic changes to them.